Akrya/Scheduler/README.md

 - Terence Qu - tqu593 - 962508341 - (Terenco12345)
 - Shunji Takano - stak469 - 492810641 - (stak469)
 - Kungeng Wu - kwu849 - 948234882 - (kwu849)

+## Plan
+Plan for the Project includes a Gantt Chart, Network Depenency Graph and a Work Breakdown Structure The files can be found in the folder....

+## Other Information
+Details on the meetings, decisions and background research can be found in the Wiki